ArchiveBox/ArchiveBox/README.md

 ### Storage Requirements

 Because ArchiveBox is designed to ingest a large volume of URLs with multiple copies of each URL stored by different 3rd-party tools, it can be quite disk-space intensive.
-There also also some special requirements when using filesystems like NFS/SMB/FUSE.
+There are also some special requirements when using filesystems like NFS/SMB/FUSE.

 <br/>
 <details>
-<summary><i>Click to expand...</i></summary>
+<summary><i>Click to learn more about ArchiveBox's filesystem and hosting requirements...</i></summary>
 <br/>